-Caritas youth
+Caritas Youth

-Heartwarming encounters between Caritas volunteers:
+Heart-warming encounters between Caritas volunteers:

 José and María

-Be a volunteer
+Being a volunteer

 Samuel and José

-Giving to others
+Giving oneself to others

 Rodrigo and Lorea